-May 20 is the first ever World Bee Day.
+May 20 is the first ever World Bee Day, and August 18 is National Honey Bee Day.
 Recognized by 115 member states of the United Nations, including the United States, Canada, China, India, and the European Union, World Bee Day raises awareness of bees’ role in supporting global biodiversity and sustainable food production.

 According to the U.S. Department of Agriculture and the USDA Forest Service, honey bees pollinate $15 billion worth of crops every year, and native bees pollinate 80 percent of flowering plants and 75 percent of the fruits, nuts, and vegetables grown in the United States alone.